We love scuba diving and always try to squeeze in as much of it as we can during our travels.

 Like most beginners, we started scuba diving on Koh Lipe in southeast Thailand.
 Whilst it doesn't have the most impressive coral, it's popular for beginners because the courses are inexpensive.
 After getting qualified, we headed over to the islands on the southwest coast of Thailand where we found some of the best scuba diving sites in Asia.

 We based ourselves on the quiet island of Koh Lanta and took day trips to smaller islands like Koh Haa and Koh Rok, which are not as busy as Koh Lipe so you feel more secluded.
-For us this was one of the most magical scuba diving experiences we’ve ever had and highly recommend it.
+For us this was one of the most magical scuba diving experiences we've ever had and highly recommend it.
+And as a huge bonus, Thailand is super gay friendly, with a fantastic gay scene in Bangkok.